What Are The Best SEL Resources For Teachers?

 In Apology, Applause, Awareness, the teacher gathers students in a circle near the close of the school day for an opportunity to foster group discussion.
 Each student shares an apology, applauds a peer, or offers an insightful comment.
 These comments can elicit strong reactions from other classmates and help students come to view the classroom as a community where their words and actions have consequences.

 Roadtrip Nation gives students full access to a large library of interactive career stories and interviews that they can browse by interest or theme.
 Middle and high school students develop goal-setting skills by building a roadmap to their career(s) of interest and considering the logistics of reaching their goals.
-Roadtrip Nation programs have also been shown to significantly increase students’ self-efficacy and grade point averages, making this is worthwhile social-emotional learning resource to consider.
+Roadtrip Nation programs have also been shown to significantly increase students’ self-efficacy and grade point averages, making this a worthwhile social-emotional learning resource to consider.

 Daily Dedications prompt students to share stories about people close to them in a daily 30- to 60-second presentation.
 Educators can encourage students to use visuals, music, and other interactives to tell brief vignettes of the special people in their lives.
 In sharing, students discover that they have more similarities than differences with their classmates.
 This activity is particularly helpful for building relational capacity in a hybrid or remote course.

 FUNecole helps students develop critical thinking skills through prompting real-world challenges.
-In working together to achieve common goals, students learn how to communicate with diverse audiences, evaluate information from various sources, and make socially responsible decisions.
+In working together to achieve common goals, students learn to communicate with diverse audiences, evaluate information from various sources, and make socially responsible decisions.
 The app includes ready-to-teach lesson plans that educators can customize to their specific content areas.

 The Fast Friends activity helps students get to know each other quickly.
 Students sit in two rows facing each other.
 One row of students takes a turn describing themselves in under 30 seconds, and then the other row goes.
 Once students from both rows finish, they move one chair to the right and repeat the process with a new partner.
-This rapid-fire activity helps establish relational capacity particularly at the start of a new course.
+This rapid-fire activity helps establish relational capacity, particularly at the start of a new course.

 The Wheel of Emotions helps students identify their feelings within the realm of eight primary emotions: joy, sadness, acceptance, disgust, fear, anger, surprise, and anticipation.
 There are three layers for each emotion that become more intense as you move from the outer layer to the innermost layer.
 For example, a student could feel apprehension, fear, or terror; distraction, surprise, or amazement; pensiveness, sadness, or grief.
 As a social-emotional learning resource, this wheel helps students develop an emotional vocabulary and more accurately pinpoint what they are feeling in any given context.